AppertaFoundation/FOSS-User-app/README.md

 ## How do I get set up?

 ### Clone the repo
-Clone this repo using this command in a new directory (where you wish to store the project)- run the following `git clone https://github.com/AppertaFoundation/FOSS-User-app.git`
+Clone this repo using this command in a new directory (where you wish to store the project)- run the following:
+`git clone https://github.com/AppertaFoundation/FOSS-User-app.git`